Home » Arctic Region » Iceland Google Maps & Wiki

 Its capital city is Reykjavik, where the local time zone is UTC 0, which is 5 hours ahead of Washington DC during Standard Time.
 Note to the timezone in Reykjavik: N/A.

 For nature lovers, we do note the following elevation data regarding Iceland; mean elevation: 557 m, elevation extremes; lowest point: Atlantic Ocean 0 m, highest point: Hvannadalshnukur 2,110 m.
-The lengths of its total coastline are: 4,970 km and the length of the land boundaries is 0 km.
+The length of its total coastline are: 4,970 km and the length of the land boundaries is 0 km.

 Current environmental issues in Iceland; water pollution from fertilizer runoff; inadequate wastewater treatment.